 Has so-called “constructive feedback” ever been used to undermine you or someone you know?
 If so, you’ve probably experienced what I refer to as “weaponized feedback”.
-And from what I’ve observed during my work with companies as a business psychologist, the use of weaponized feedback is unfortunately on the rise.
+And from what I’ve observed during my work with companies as a Business Psychologist and Human Resource consultant, the use of weaponized feedback is unfortunately on the rise.

 The most important element (and litmus test) of truly constructive feedback is that it’s helpful to the person it is given to.
 Even other well-accepted components of constructive feedback, such as including specific examples, delivering it in a timely manner, etc., are effective because they contribute to making the feedback helpful to the person receiving it.

 In contrast, however, weaponized feedback is used to undermine the person it is given to, usually for someone else’s gain.
 For example, imagine a low-performing manager who feels outshined by a direct report who is doing exceptionally well, and fears he will soon lose his job to the high-performing employee.
 Now imagine that the manager gives negative feedback to the high-performing direct report about being “too assertive”, “setting goals too high”, or “overstepping boundaries”.
 While the manager may present the feedback as helpful, it isn’t actually rooted in helping the employee.
 Instead, the feedback stems from the manager’s fear of losing his job to his direct report, and is intended to keep the direct report from advancing.
 Moreover, it’s possible that the manager doesn’t even realize he is giving negative feedback for his own gain.
 Rather, by looking through the distorted lens of fear, he may perceive his direct report to be problematic and deserving of the negative feedback.